18F/unit-testing-node/_pages/components/rule.md

 ```

 This stub hardcodes the `channelName` that `getChannelByID` will return.
-The actual slack-client object returns a `Channel` instance that contains a
+The actual `slack-client` object returns a `Channel` instance that contains a
-`name` property, so we simulate that with a small JavaScript object.
+`name` property, and you can simulate that using a small JavaScript object.
-`SlackClientImplStub` also records the `channelId` passed to the stub, so that
+`SlackClientImplStub` also records the `channelId` passed to the stub.
+This
-we can validate the the argument passed by the code under test.
+will allow you to validate the the argument passed by the code under test.

 ## Applying `SlackClientImplStub` to the test

-Equipped with the stub, we can now get the test to pass.
+Equipped with the stub, you can now get the test to pass.
 Update the test to
 look like this:

 ```js